Arapaoa Island: Conservation

 Parts of the island have been heavily cleared of native vegetation in the past through burning and logging, A number of pine forests were planted on the island.
 Wilding pines, an invasive species in some parts of New Zealand, are being poisoned on the island to allow the regenerating native vegetation to grow.
 About 200 ha at Ruaomoko Point on the south-eastern portion of the island will be killed by drilling holes into the trees and injecting poison.

-Arapaoa Island is known for the breeds of pigs, sheep and goats found only on the island.
-These became established in the 19th century, but the origin of these breeds is uncertain, and a matter of some speculation.
+Arapaoa Island is known for the breeds of domestic animals found only on the island – the Arapawa pig, Arapawa sheep and Arapawa goat.
+They became established in the 19th century, but the origin of the breeds is uncertain, and a matter of some speculation.
 Common suggestions are that they are old English breeds introduced by the early whalers, or by Captain Cook or other early explorers.
 These breeds are now extinct in England, and the goats surviving in a sanctuary on the island are now also bred in other parts of New Zealand and in the northern hemisphere.

+Introduced predators on the island include stoats, feral cats, rats and mice.
+Stoats are being trapped with the aim of eradicating them.
+Trail cameras for monitoring stoats revealed that feral cats were also a major problem on the island, and they are now being targeted too.

 The small Brothers Islands, which lie off the northeast coast of Arapaoa Island, are a sanctuary for the rare Brothers Island tuatara.